 The rules, regulations, and policies delineated by the University constitute only the minimum requirements for admission, retention, and graduation.
 Each department may have additional requirements mandated by the unique nature of its programs.
 It is the responsibility of the graduate student to be aware of the minimum requirements of the University and, in addition, to fulfill the special requirements of the particular program in which he or she is enrolled.

 Applicants to graduate programs are encouraged to apply online.
-Apply now: OnLine Application
+Apply now with our Online Application.

 Application forms and materials may be obtained from: